henry4j/-08152014/man/questions.md

   * a _k_-permutation of a set S is an ordered sequence of k distinct elements of S, and the # of _k_-permutation of n objects is denoted variously <sub>n</sub>P<sub>k</sub>, P<sub>n,k</sub>, and P(n,k), and its value is given by <b>n! / (n-k)!</b>.
   * [how many ways are there to merge N companies](http://placementsindia.blogspot.jp/2007/12/solutions-to-few-google-top-interview.html)? `C(n,2)*C(n-1,2)*...*C(2,2) = n!*(n-1)!/(2**(n-1))`

-##### 1. Arrays and Strings

-1. Implement an algorithm to determine if a string has all unique characters.
-What if you cannot use additional data structures?
-2. Implement a function `void reverse(char* str)` in C or C++ which reverses a null-terminated string.
-3. Given two strings, write a method to determine if one is a permutation of the other.
-4. Given a string and its actual length, write a method to replace all spaces in a string with `%20`.
-You may assume that the string has sufficient space at the end of the string to hold the additional characters (note: if implementing in Java, please use a character array so that you can perform this operation in place). e.g.,
-INPUT: "Mr John Smith", and OUTPUT: "Mr%20John%20Smith".
-5. Write a method to perform basic string compression using the counts of repeated characters.
-For example, the string `aabcccccaaa` would become `a2b1c5a3`.
-If the 'compressed' string would not become smaller than the original string, your method should return the original string.
-6. Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
-Can you do this in place?
-7. Implement an algorithm such that if an element in an NxN matrix is 0, its entire row and column are set to 0.
-8. Assume you have a method `isSubstring` which checks if a string is a substring of another.
-Given two strings, s1 and s2, write a method to check if s2 is a rotation of s1 using only one call to isSubstring, e.g., "waterbottle" is a rotation of "erbottlewat".

-##### 2. Linked Lists

-1. Write code to remove duplicates from an unsorted linked list.
-What if you cannot use a temporary buffer?
-2. Implement an algorithm to find the k-th to last element of a singly linked list.
-3. Given access only to a node, implement an algorithm to delete that node in the middle of a singly linked list. e.g.,
-INPUT: node c from a linked list, `a -> b -> c -> d -> e`
-OUTPUT: nothing is returned, but the new linked list looks like `a -> b -> d -> e`.
-4. Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
-5. There are two decimal numbers represented by a linked list, where each node contains a single digit.
-The digits are stored in reverse order, such that the 1's digit is at the head of the list.
-Write a function that adds the two numbers and returns the sum as a linked list.
-6. Given a circular linked list, implement an algorithm which returns the node at the beginning of the loop. e.g.,
-INPUT: `a -> b -> c -> d -> e -> c`, and OUTPUT: `c`.
-7. Implement a method to check if a linked list is a palindrome.

-##### 3. Stacks and Queues

-1. Implement three stacks using a single array.
-2. Design a stack that has a `min` function that returns the minimum element in addition to `push` and `pop`.
-Push, pop, and min should all operate in O(1) time.
-3. Imagine a literal stack of plates.
-If the stack gets too high, it might topple.
-Therefore, in real life, we would likely start a new stack when the previous stack exceeds some threshold.
-Implement a data structure SetOfStacks that mimics this.
-SetOfStacks should be composed of several stacks and should create a new stack once the previous one exceeds capacity.
-SetOfStacks.push() and SetOfStacks.pop() should behave identically to a single stack (that is, pop() should return the same values as it would if there were just a single stack).
-Implement a function popAt(int index) which performs a pop operation on a specific sub-stack.
-4. In the classic problem of the towers of Hanoi, you have 3 towers and N disks of different sizes which can slide onto any tower.
-The puzzle starts with disks sorted in ascending order of size from top to bottom. i.e., each disk sits on top of an even larger one.
-You have the following constraints:
-   (1) only one disk can be moved a a time.
-   (2) a disk is slid off the top of one tower onto the next tower.
-   (3) a disk can only be placed on top of a larger disk.
-   Write a program to move the disks from the first tower to the last using stacks.
-5. Implement a queue using two stacks.
-6. Write a program to sort a stack in ascending order with biggest items on top.
-You may use additional stacks to hold items, but you may not copy the elements into any other dsta structure such as an array.
-The stack supports the following operations: push, pop, peek, and isEmpty.
-7. An animal shelter holds only dogs and cats, and operations on a strictly "first in, first out" basis.
-People must adopt either the oldest (based on the arrival time) of all animals at the shelter, or they can select whether they would prefer a dog or a cat (and will receive the oldest animal of that type).
-They cannot select which speicific animal they would like.
-Create the data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and dequeueCat.
-You may use the LinkedList data structure.

-##### 4. Trees and Graphs

-1. Implement a function to check if a binary tree is balanced.
-For the purposes of this question, a balanced tree is defined to be a tree such that the heights of two subtrees of any node never differ by more than one.
-2. Given a directed graph, design an algorithm to find out whether there is a route between two nodes.
-3. Given a sorted (increasing order) array, implement an algorithm to create a binary search tree with minimal height.
-4. Given a binary tree, design an algorithm which creates a linked list of all the nodes at each depth, e.g., if you have a tree with depth D, you will have D linked lists.
-5. Implement a function to check if a binary tree is a binary search tree.
-6. Design an algorithm to find the next node (i.e., in-order successor) of a given node in a binary search tree.
-You may assume that each node has a link to its parents.
-7. Design an algorithm to find the first common ancestor of the nodes in a binary tree.
-Avoid storing additional nodes in a data structure.
-Note: this is not necessarily a binary search tree.
-8. You have two very large binary trees: T1 with millions of nodes, and T2 with hundreds of nodes.
-Design an algorithm to decide if T2 is a subtree of T1.
-A tree T2 is a subtree of T1 if there exists a node in T1 such that the subtree of n is identical to T2. i.e., if you cut off the tree at node n, the two trees would be identical.
-9. Given a binary tree in which each node contains a value.
-Design an algorithm to print all paths which sum to a given value.
-Note that a path can start or end anywhere in the tree.

 ##### 5. Bit Operations

 1. You are given two 32-bit numbers, N and M, and two bit positions, i and j.
 Write a method to insert M into N such that M starts at bit j and ends at bit i.
 You can assume that the bits j through i have enough space to fit all of M. That is, if M = 10011, you can assume that there are at least 5 bits between j and i.
 You would not, for example, have j = 3 and i = 3, because M couldn't be fully fit beween bit 3 and bit 2. e.g., INPUT: n = 10000000000, m = 10011, i = 2, j = 6, and OUTPUT: n = 10001001100.